-It’s the first Saturday of the month which means it’s time for the 6 Degrees of Separation meme!
+It’s the first Saturday of the month which means it’s time for 6 Degrees of Separation!

 Here’s how it works: a book is chosen as a starting point by Kate at Books Are My Favourite and Best and linked to six other books to form a chain.
 Readers and bloggers are invited to join in by creating their own ‘chain’ leading from the selected book.

 Kate says: Books can be linked in obvious ways – for example, books by the same authors, from the same era or genre, or books with similar themes or settings.
 Or, you may choose to link them in more personal or esoteric ways: books you read on the same holiday, books given to you by a particular friend, books that remind you of a particular time in your life, or books you read for an online challenge.
 Join in by posting your own six degrees chain on your blog and adding the link in the comments section of each month’s post.
 You can also check out links to posts on Twitter using the hashtag #6Degrees.

 This month we’re starting with the book that finished our chain last month, so in my case that’s The Quiet People by Paul Cleave.
 In the book a husband and wife crime-writing team find themselves suspected of involvement in the disappearance of their young son.